 What do puffins look like?

-Puffins are very easy to spot thanks to their distinctive shape and color!
+Puffins are straightforward to identify.
+The Atlantic puffin has a white belly, black back, and a beak coloured orange-red, yellow, and black.
 The Atlantic puffin has a white belly and black back.
 The back of its head is also black, but its face is white and they have a bright beak colored orange-red, yellow, and black.

 On land, they stand upright on their sunny orange feet.
 But you’ll also spot them swimming on the surface of the sea, where their posture is more like a duck’s.